rapid7/metasploit-framework/How-to-use-command-stagers.md

 **2. Declare your flavors**

-The Msf::Exploit::CmdStager mixin is basically an interface to all eight command stagers.
-To specify what flavor, you can add the ```CmdStagerFlavor``` info in the module's metadata.
+To tell Msf::Exploit::CmdStager what flavors you want, you can add the ```CmdStagerFlavor``` info in the module's metadata.
 Either from the common level, or the target level.

 **3. Create the execute_command method**

 You also must create a ```def execute_command(cmd, opts = {})``` method in your module.
 This is what gets called by the CmdStager mixin when it kicks in.
 Your objective in this method is to inject whatever is in the ```cmd``` variable to the vulnerable code.

 **4. Call #execute_cmdstager to begin**